safuya/certificate-manager/README.md

 # Certificate Manager

 This application manages certificates, tracking expiry dates and ciphers being used.
 It runs on Ruby 2.3.3 and Rails 5.2.
+A demo of this project can be found [here](https://www.youtube.com/watch?v=v23bZI9P64s), and a blog post on the development process can be found [here](http://safuya.info/certificate_manager).

 ## Configuration